antoinelemor/CCF-canadian-climate-framing/README.md

 | **65**    |                                         | Organization Mentions           | Institutions, corporations, agencies (ORG).                                                  |
 | **66**    |                                         | Location Mentions               | Geographic places such as cities, provinces, countries (LOC).                                |

-## Illustrative Results and Analyses
+## Illustrative results and analyses

 Below is an illustrative example of the analyses conducted in this project.
 The animated GIF shows how the **dominant climate-change frame** evolves from year to year across Canadian provinces.
 For each article, the proportion of sentences mentioning a given frame is calculated; the frame with the highest average proportion in each province for each year is designated as the **dominant frame**.
 Gray-hatched provinces indicate insufficient data for that year.